JonJagger/cyber-dojo/readme.txt

 Each computer can post tweet like messages which appear on the lower left hand side.
-I encourage players to use this to work together, particularly when running the dojo with the aim of getting working solutions on _all_ laptops.
+I encourage players to use this to work together, particularly when running the dojo with the aim of getting working solutions on _all_ laptops (eg in The Average Time To Green Game).

 Issues
 ======
-1. Occasionally the server does not seem to respond when trying to enter a dojo.
+1. Occasionally the server becomes non-responsive and all avatars report a 10 second timeout.
+   When this happens it is best to reboot the server and then get each laptop to resume coding as their avatar.
+2. Occasionally the run-tests output text somehow overwrites the contents of a source file.
-2. Objective-C no longer compiles.
+3. Objective-C no longer compiles.
 After a server-upgrade it reports The current setting for native-objc-exceptions does not match that of gnustep-base ... please correct this
-   On the todo list but not a high priority.

 Building your own CyberDojo from scratch